How to Launch a Startup When You Have Zero Technical Knowledge?

 Mingle with the Industry

 In addition to the aforementioned trait triad, Josh Chandler suggests that another essential quality for aspiring entrepreneurs is a far-reaching network.
 Especially in your case, building connections in the industry and following within the tech crowd is paramount, and the only way of acquiring either is social mingling.
-Try not be shy about and protective of your idea, but put it on the radar instead – at this point, any kind of enthusiasm, interest and feedback is much-needed for understanding whether you’re on the right path or not.
+Try not to be shy about and protective of your idea, but put it on the radar instead – at this point, any kind of enthusiasm, interest and feedback is much-needed for understanding whether you’re on the right path or not.

 Approach the Right Audience